How To Create the Perfect Japanese Whisky Cocktails

 This tradition started in the Meiji era, when Japan’s cocktail culture grew.
 It was during America’s Prohibition era.

-Premium Japanese bars use ice with very low mineral content.
-It’s usually 3 to 4 parts per million.
+Premium Japanese bars use ice with a very low mineral content, usually 3 to 4 parts per million.
 This ice melts slowly, keeping the drink’s temperature right without diluting it too much.

 Companies like Kuramoto Ice export their ice 5,500 miles to U.S. bars.
 This meets the growing demand for authentic Japanese ice.